ruslanosipov/ruslanosipov.github.io/source/_posts/2014-06-20-expert-python-programming-by-tarek-ziade.markdown

 ---
+title: '"Expert Python Programming" by Tarek Ziade'
 categories: [Book reviews]
 date: 2014-06-20 02:33:38+00:00
-title: '"Expert Python Programming" by Tarek Ziade'
 ---

-Recently, I've been trying to read at least one book every week, and this week's pick was "Expert Python Programming" by Tarek Ziade.
+Recently, I've been trying to read at least one book every week, and this week's pick was "[Expert Python Programming][1]" by Tarek Ziade.
 Besides its few shortcomings, I found it to be useful - Python is a language of choice for me, and I found some valuable tips I could add to my arsenal.

 The best thing about this book is that it covers a very wide range of topics: syntax recommendations and code profiling, testing practices and project